-The tacit implication of both authors is that our reading habits and writing habits are inexorably linked—something that, as an educator, I’ve known for a long time.
+The tacit implication of both authors is that our reading habits and writing habits are inexorably linked.
+This is something that, as an educator, I’ve known for a long time.
 Poor readers are poor writers and vice versa.
 The fragmentary, scattered, and simplistic nature of the vast majority of online content (as well as personal and even professional communication) has only served to make people’s writing increasingly fragmentary, scattered, and simplistic.

 I suspect that almost everyone who is still reading has felt the effects of this.
-For example, if I am sending out questions or requests in a particular communication, I now need to make numbered lists; writing in complete sentences and paragraphs often results in only partial answers or—worse—radio silence.
-When I get communications with questions or requests, they almost certainly necessitate follow-up to clarify exactly what was being asked in the first place; again, numbered lists are often helpful.
+For example, if I am sending out questions or requests in an email, I now need to make numbered lists.
+Writing in complete sentences and paragraphs often results in only partial answers or—worse—radio silence.
+When I get emails with questions or requests, they almost certainly necessitate follow-up to clarify exactly what was being asked in the first place.
+Again, numbered lists are often helpful.

-More and more, the average person’s ability to focus on a single task and connect the dots is eroding—probably because the most taxing intellectual work the average person does is blitz-scroll through a Buzzfeed “article.”
+More and more, the average person’s ability to focus on a single task and connect the dots is eroding—probably because the most taxing intellectual work the average person does is blitz-scroll through their “news” feeds.
 We skitter across ideas, sites, and articles at the fastest speed our Internet connections will allow.
 The information we glean from this behavior never has the chance to solidify.
-We’re not even fully-formed pancake people—we’re the sloppy batter that’s left in the bowl.
+We’re not even fully-formed pancake people—we’re the sloppy batter that’s in the bowl.